You Don’t Need To Be Farther Along Than You Are

 I think you have something amazing inside precisely because you operate differently, experience things differently, and yes, because you’ve been through a lot of crap.

-I think you can have access to your amazing gifts, insight, and powers only when you let go of the B.S. that has been foisted on you by society your whole life, and let your thoughts, creativity, and imagination free.
+I think you can access to your amazing gifts, insight, and powers only when you leave behind the B.S. that has been foisted on you by society your whole life, and let your thoughts, creativity, and imagination free.

 I’m living it.